-Unfortunately, nose operations can have unwanted outcomes in both aesthetic and functional terms.
-In such situations, the patient expresses very often extreme disappointment, and becomes angry, frustrated and/or nervous.
-His basic desire is repair, ie. improvement of the problematic situation.
+Unfortunately, nose surgeries can have adverse outcomes in both aesthetic and functional terms.
 An option that can be available is a revision nose surgery .
-But this operation has limited possibilities due to the nature, scope and consequences of the previous operation.
-Before making a final decision, it is crucial to determine if improvement is possible at all.
+Prior to the final decision, it is crucial to identify opportunities for improvement.

 WHAT IF THE FIRST OPERATION FAILED?

 In a small, but still significant number of cases, there are unfavorable outcomes of nose surgery and consequent disappointments, both in aesthetic and functional terms.
 Secondary or revision rhinoplasty, ie nasal correction , is one of the most difficult challenges in plastic surgery, much bigger than when it comes to the first operation .
 It may involve simpler operations to repair minor defects from the previous operation (so-called bumps on the nose felt under the skin or smaller depressions), but more demanding procedures may be required.